Skip to content

 • The copy source must be a real file or directory, not a symlink.

-• exclude_patterns are applied while populating the copied tree (see Declarative YAML Config for the YAML field reference).
+• exclude_patterns are applied while building the tar stream (see Declarative YAML Config for the YAML field reference).

 • Project-external or unreadable symlink targets are rejected instead of being auto-imported.